In Living Color: Opening credits

 For the first episode, an exotic-looking logo was used for the opening credits.
 However, after the band Living Colour claimed in a lawsuit that the show stole the band's logo and name, the logo was changed to one with rather plain-type letters of three colors.
 The show title itself is a homage to the NBC Peacock tag line, "The following program is brought to you in living color" from the 1960s when television was transitioning from black & white to color TV.

 In the first two seasons, the opening sequence was set in a room covered with painters' tarps.
 Each cast member, wearing black-and-white, played with brightly colored paint in a different way (throwing paintballs at the camera by hand, spray painting the lens, using a roller to cover the camera lens, etc.).
 The sequence ended with a segue to a set built to resemble the rooftop of an apartment building, where the show's dancers performed a routine and opened a door to let Keenen Ivory Wayans greet a live audience.

 For the third and fourth seasons, an animated sequence and different logo were used.
 Cast members were superimposed over pictures hanging in an art gallery and interacted with them in different ways (spinning the canvas to put it right-side up, swinging the frame out as if it were a door, etc.).
 The final image was of the logo on a black canvas, which shattered to begin the show.
 The fifth season retained the logo, but depicted the cast members on various signs and billboards around a city (either New York or Chicago), ending with the logo displayed on a theater marquee.
-The main title sequences were created by Klasky Csupo and produced by Robert Jason with some graphics by Beau Tardy.
+The main title sequences were created by Klasky-Csupo, best known for Rugrats and produced by Robert Jason with some graphics by Beau Tardy.

 The hip-hop group Heavy D & the Boyz performed two different versions of the opening theme.
 One version was used for the first two seasons and remixed for the fifth, while the other was featured in the third and fourth seasons.

-Live musical performances

-In Living Color was known for its live music performances, which started in Season 2 with Queen Latifah as their first performer (appearing again in the third season).
-Additional musical acts who appeared were Heavy D, Public Enemy, Kris Kross, En Vogue, Eazy-E, Da Youngsta's, Monie Love, Onyx, 3rd Bass, MC Lyte, Arrested Development, Jodeci, Mary J. Blige, Tupac Shakur, Father MC, Gang Starr, The Pharcyde, Simple E, Us3, Digable Planets, Pete Rock & CL Smooth, Nice & Smooth, Wreckx-n-Effect, A.D.O.R., Redman, Showbiz and A.G., Patra, Naughty By Nature, Lords of the Underground, Prince Markie Dee, A Tribe Called Quest, Color Me Badd and Leaders of the New School.